 |AMD||Radeon / RX Vega||FirePro / Vega|

 The GPU in workstation and gaming graphics cards may or may not be the same depending on the graphics card.
 For example, Nvidia Quadro P5000 / P4000 and GeForce GTX 1070 & GeForce GTX 1080 use the same GP104 GPU.
 Also, there is no technical difference between workstation and gaming graphics cards that are based on the same GPU architecture i.e. a Pascal based workstation graphics card and gaming graphics card will have same GPU technology, capability and manufacturing process.
 This also applies to the AMD workstation graphics cards.

-Both Workstation and Gaming graphics cards comes with same type of memory i.e. it can be GDDR5, GDDR5X, HBM or HBM2 memory.
+Both Workstation and Gaming graphics cards come with the same type of memory i.e. it can be GDDR5, GDDR5X, HBM or HBM2 memory.
 However, there is a major difference between the memories of these two graphics cards.
-The memory used in the workstation or professional graphics cards are ECC (Error Correcting Code) that offers greater accuracy in results/ calculations at the cost of some speed, while Gaming grade graphics cards uses Non-ECC memory that is faster but is not that accurate compared to the ECC memory.
+The memory used in the workstation or professional graphics cards is ECC (Error Correcting Code) that offers greater accuracy in results/ calculations at the cost of some speed, while Gaming grade graphics cards use Non-ECC memory that is faster but is not that accurate compared to the ECC memory.